sunapusiddharth/wallet-tracker2/README.md

 **Real-Time Crypto Wallet + Coin Tracker with Intelligent Trading Platform**

-code is moved to orovate repository
+code is moved to private repository

 A high-performance, cost-efficient system for real-time cryptocurrency wallet tracking, coin analysis, and automated trading.
 This platform transforms massive, chaotic blockchain data into actionable, ranked intelligence and automated actions, all while operating on minimal infrastructure.